01Take Control of Papers and Documents

 02Use the Right Productivity Tools

 We all have our favorite apps and tools we use every day, although some are probably more useful than others.
-In fact, for every one productivity-enhancing app you use, I bet there is another one that is just not the right fit, but you keep using it because you've been using it for so long and you're used to it.
 This is why it is so important to — at least once a year — take stock of the apps and tools you are using in your small business and decide if they still meet your needs.
 This is also a great time to consider if you have some gaps and find the right tools to fill them.
 Below are some of the top areas where many small business owners find productivity tools useful.
 These should give you a solid starting point for getting your productivity tools organized this year:

 - Contact management.
 From keeping track of your customers to remembering people you meet while networking, every small business owner needs a system for managing contact information.
 You can opt for a comprehensive customer relationship management (CRM) system like Salesforce, or for smaller scale management you can set up your existing Contacts app to work for your business.